“Calliophis maculiceps” (Speckled coral snake, Small-spotted Coral Snake)

-Length: Average 35 cm
+Length: Average max length is 35 cm

 Range: These small coral snakes are found all over Thailand and some other countries in Asia.
 I have seen a couple dozen of these snakes in southern Thailand, usually found by people in their potted plants outside.